A record of two songs by the Original Dixieland Jass band appeared in May 1917. It has gone down in history as the earliest jazz recording. Or was it?

-Most historians of jazz and the recording industry therefore consider that these two sides the first jazz recordings.
+Most historians of jazz and the recording industry therefore consider these two sides the first jazz recordings.

 It’s not the first record with the word “jass” on the label, however.
 Arthur Collins and Byron Harlan, a white comedy duo who sang coon songs and rag standards, recorded “That Funny Jas Band from Dixieland” for Edison on November 8, 1916.
 Edison released it in April 1917.

 Purists complain that white bands like ODJB could only imitate real New Orleans jazz.
 If so, Collins and Harlan recorded a pretty good imitation themselves.

 Borbee’s Jass Orchestra recorded two songs for Columbia on February 14, 1917.
 At least, that’s what the labels said.
 The recording session took place almost two weeks earlier than the ODJB’s Victor session.
 Columbia released it only after Victor had clearly unleashed a hit.